tarantool/doc/doc/enterprise/audit_log.rst

 Audit module
 ============

-The Tarantool audit module available in Tarantool Enterprise writes messages that record Tarantool events in plain text, CSV, or JSON format.
+The audit module available in Tarantool Enterprise Edition writes messages that record Tarantool events in plain text, CSV, or JSON format.

 It provides detailed reports of security-related activities and helps you find and fix breaches to protect your business.
 For example, you can see who created a new user